carolabatista/qa_automation_challenge_airalo/ui-tests/README.md

 ### 2. Locators and assertions are English-only

 The most impactful limitation.
-Locators use English text (`accept`, `allow`, `Japan`, `Select Unlimited - 7 days`) and assertions match English strings (`/airalo/i`, `/japan/i`).
+Locators use English text (`accept`, `allow`, `Japan`, `Select Unlimited - 7 days`) and assertions match English strings (`/japan/i`).
 If the site detects the browser locale and serves a different language, or if copy is A/B tested, these will fail silently (wrong country selected) or loudly (assertion error).
+Landing page detection uses the `data-testid="base-carousel_slide-container"` attribute and is therefore locale-independent.

 **Defence:** The spec enforces `locale: 'en-US'` via `playwright.config.ts` so Playwright sets the `Accept-Language` header and browser locale to English on every run, making the language deterministic.
 The remaining exposure is server-side geo-detection overriding the locale header, which would require explicit cookie or URL parameter forcing — a known limitation documented here.
 The full solution would be to use `data-testid` attributes exclusively and avoid text-based locators entirely, but that requires cooperation from the application team.